 That’s it!
 Your PIN should be removed now.

-Windows Hello PIN Remove button grayed out
+Windows Hello PIN “Remove” button grayed out

 If you can’t click on the Remove button because it’s grayed out under Windows Hello PIN, it means you have the “Require Windows Hello sign-in for Microsoft accounts” option in Windows 10 enabled (In Windows 11, the option is called “For improved security, only allow Windows Hello sign-in for Microsoft accounts on this device“).
-Disable this option and the PIN Remove button will be clickable again.
+Disable this option, and the PIN Remove button will be clickable again.

 The “Require Windows Hello sign-in for Microsoft accounts” option can be found in Settings > Accounts > Sign-in options.
 Click on the toggle button to turn it off.
 Close Settings and re-open it to refresh the settings window.
 The Remove button under PIN should be clickable again.

-What happen after PIN is removed?
+What happens after PIN is removed?

 Now that you’ve removed the PIN from your Windows 10/11 system, the next time you start up your computer, Windows will ask for your user account’s password that you used to login before you set up your PIN.

-If your the account you used to sign into your Windows is a Microsoft account (username ends with @outlook.com), the password cannot be removed because it’s an online account.
-However, if it’s a local account, you can remove the password from Windows login, or simply create a local account without password, so your computer can boot into Windows without PIN, password or any sign-in options.
+If the account you used to sign into your Windows is a Microsoft account (username ends with @outlook.com), the password cannot be removed because it’s an online account.
+However, if it’s a local account, you can remove the password from Windows login, or simply create a local account without a password, so your computer can boot into Windows without a PIN, password, or any sign-in options.
 For a tutorial about this matter, read: How to create local admin account without password on Windows 11/10.

 How to remove forgotten PIN from Windows 10/11

-If what you want is to remove the PIN and bypass the security login to sign into your Windows account, you can’t do that without signing into Windows first.
+If you want to remove the PIN and bypass the security login to sign into your Windows account, you can’t do that without signing into Windows first.
 However, you can reset your PIN on the startup lock screen by clicking on the “I forgot my PIN” link and enter your Microsoft account’s password instead.
 It will then allow you to set up a new PIN to login to your Windows PC.